HRM-026: Family, Medical, and Military Leave

 The supervisor is responsible for:

-The Office of Leave and Benefits is responsible for:
+The Benefits and Leave Center is responsible for:

-- Providing the employee with a summary of their rights under FMLA in the form of an Eligibility and Rights and Responsibilities Notice within 5 business days of receipt of the Request for Family and Medical Leave.
+- Providing the Eligible Employee with a summary of their rights under FMLA in the form of an Eligibility and Rights and Responsibilities Notice within five (5) business days of receipt of the Request for Family and Medical Leave.
 (The University complies with these responsibilities through its third-party leave benefits administrator.)

 Effective January 16, 2009, the U.S. Department of Labor (DOL) issued its new rules for interpreting the Family and Medical Leave Act (FMLA).
-The new rules serve two primary purposes: 1) to provide greater clarity on several regulations and 2) to implement new FMLA leave providing employees with family members serving in the Armed Forces, National Guard and Reserves with FMLA leave for reasons related to their family members’ military service.
+The new rules serve two primary purposes: 1) to provide greater clarity on several regulatory provisions; and 2) to implement new FMLA leave providing employees with family members serving in the Armed Forces, National Guard and Reserves with FMLA leave for reasons related to their family members’ military service.